Brewster Rockit by Tim Rickard for July 15, 2012

 12. Missing large

-A.Ficionada almost 12 years ago
+A.Ficionada over 12 years ago

 I love science Sundays!
 These waves make me feel brighter :-) Does anyone know where cell phone waves fall?